What Hemorrhoids Actually Are — And 4 Ways to Find Relief

 Internal hemorrhoids can form in the lining of your rectum or anal cavity and, in the most severe cases, may even protrude out.
 External ones, on the other hand, may feel like bumps underneath the skin around your anus.

 If that isn’t ugh-worthy enough for you, here’s the clincher: You may not even know you have hemorrhoids.
-While some cases of the piles are painful and itchy, others can be long-lasting without any symptoms.
+While some cases of the piles are painful and itchy, others may not cause any symptoms.

 Why do I get hemorrhoids?

 Have you heard that hemorrhoids are caused by sitting on a cold, wet surface?
 Or that you got them because you ate too much spicy food?
 Or that it’s a condition only older populations have to worry about?
-False, false and false again, Schmaing says.
+False, false and false again.

 That’s why hemorrhoids often occur in pregnant women, people who lift heavy objects like weightlifters and those who repeatedly push or strain to do their business, often due to constipation or diarrhea.